ahmedabidi7/angular_lecture/interceptor.md

 ---

-## **3. Use the Interceptor in the API Service**
+## **4. Use the Interceptor in the API Service**

-Make your API service injectable and use the Angular HTTP client.
+Create or update your API service to make HTTP requests.
 The interceptor will automatically apply to all HTTP requests.

 ### File: `services/api.service.ts`